 How do I view photos in My Photo Stream?

-- iPhone, iPad, or iPod touch: Your new photos will appear in the Recently Added album (or My Photo Stream album in iOS 7) in the Photos app.
-In iOS 8, My Photo Stream will import the last 30 days of photos to the Recently Added album.
-Photos older than 30 days are imported to your Photos tab.
-Get help finding your photos in iOS 8.
+- iPhone, iPad, or iPod touch: In iOS 8, you can find the last 30 days of photos added to My Photo Stream by tapping Albums, then My Photo Stream.
+In iOS 7, tap Photo Stream, then My Photo Stream.
 In iOS 7, you can find your photos by tapping the Photo Stream tab, then tapping My Photo Stream.

 - Mac: Your photos appear in the Shared albums section under iCloud in iPhoto 9.5 or Aperture 3.5.
 In earlier versions of iPhoto and Aperture, your photos appear in the Photo Stream section.
 In iPhoto 9.4 or later or in Aperture 3.4 or later, open the My Photo Stream album.